10 FREE Tools You’ll Love for Learning English & Boosting Your Fluency

 5. Using English Idioms

-A database of over 7,000 idiomatic expressions, categorized by subject and country of origin.
-Perfect for learners who want to sound more natural in conversations.
+A fantastic database of over 7,000 idiomatic expressions, categorized by topic and country.
+If you want to sound more natural in conversations, this is a great place to start.

 7. One-Minute World News (BBC)